httpie/cli/README.rst

 Interface design
 ----------------

-The syntax of the command arguments closely corresponds to the actual HTTP requests sent over the wire.
+The syntax of the command arguments closely correspond to the actual HTTP requests sent over the wire.
 It has the advantage  that it’s easy to remember and read.
 It is often possible to translate an HTTP request to an HTTPie argument list just by inlining the request elements.
 For example, compare this